sharma62/recaptcha_form_2/README.md

 > Behind The Sence

-- GO hit the link `contfact me page ` and land into page
+- GO hit the link `contfact me page ` and land into page.
-- Fill all the information
+- Fill all the information.
-- Validate reCaptcha
+- Validate reCaptcha.
-- Click on Submit btn
+- Click on Submit btn.
-### Now move to Next step
+### Now move to Next step.

  1. Comming soon...